 While death sentences had been mandatory for first degree murder convictions since Pennsylvania’s murder statute was enacted in 1794, the Split Verdict Act (P.L.
 759, May 14, 1925), which gave jurors discretion to impose a life or death sentence upon conviction, was signed into law the day after Dorst’s conviction.*

-Dorst used that statutory change in arguing, unsuccessfully, for clemency.
+Dorst used that statutory change in arguing, ultimately unsuccessfully, for clemency.

 After his appeal was rejected (Commonwealth v.
 Dorst, 285 Pa.
-232, 1926) and vigorous commutation efforts by his wife and mother, president of the local chapter of the Women’s Christian Temperance Union, failed, Milo Dorst was executed on May 24, 1926.
+232, 1926) and vigorous commutation efforts by his wife and mother, president of the local chapter of the Women’s Christian Temperance Union, delayed but did not change his fate, Milo Dorst was executed on May 24, 1926.

 * The enactment of the Split Verdict Act had the effect of sharply curtailing the use of the death penalty on white offenders and, relatedly, the use of executive clemency.
 In the 35 years prior to its enactment, approximately 40% of all death sentences were commuted.
 In the 35 years after its enactment, only 7% of death sentences were commuted.
-By effectively eliminating the use of the death penalty for all but the most heinous white defendants, the use of commutations was unnecessary.
+By effectively limiting the death penalty to Black defendants and all but the most heinous white defendants, the use of commutations was unnecessary.